-Once the mixture is at 300 degrees, turn the heat off and carefully add the baking powder and stir.
-The misture will bubble up when you add the baking powder so stir quickly.
+Once the mixture is at 300 degrees, turn the heat off and carefully add the baking soda and stir.
+The mixture will bubble up when you add the baking soda so stir quickly.

 Next add the bourbon and stir quickly again.